amsauravkumar/AgroSearch-SPSS-project/README.md

 Webpack is an open source JavaScript module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
 Webpack takes modules with dependencies and generates static assets representing those modules.
 It’s a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, even images if the corresponding plugins are included.

+Use gulp to automate development tasks(other task runners: grunt) Gulp is a task runner that allows you to define a series repeatable tasks that can be run any time you need.
+You can automate boring things like the minification and uglification of your javascript or whatever else you do in order to make your code production ready